Slaitroc/RicciPaoliGrisoni/RASD.md

 If the VAT number has never been used on the site, the Technical University of Milan will receive an eMail for confirming the mail address and the registration of the account.
 Once the registration is confirmed the account is created.
 If the VAT number is already in use the platform will show an error indicating the the university is already registered on the platform.

-4. **Actor Login**
+4. **User Login**

 A platform user that has already registered an account can login by providing the email and password used during the registration.
 If the email and password are correct, matching and entry in the platform DB, the user is redirected to the platform home page.
 If the email or password are incorrect the platform will show an error message indicating that the login credentials are wrong.

-5. **User Load Curriculum**  (Load a cv-file that is analyzed?
-Or simply ask a user a set of questions to fill in the profile?)
+5. **Student Load Curriculum**

 Stefano is a student who has already registered an account on S&C and wants to complete his profile by uploading his CV.
 From the platform's homepage, he clicks on the "Upload CV" button.
 He is then redirected to a page where he can enter his curriculum information, including his current level of education, languages he knows, technical skills, and, optionally, details about past work experience along with contact information for previous employers.
 He also add a photo of himself, a brief description of his interests and hobbies and, as soon as he click on the "Submit CV" button the platform elaborate it and try to find some matching job internship based on the given information.
 A list of five different internship, for which Stefano is a match, is shown to the student in the platform's homepage where he can decide to apply for one of them, starting the selection process.
 While computing the matching, the platform also provides Stefano with some suggestions on how to improve his CV and matching probability, based on a grammar and lexical analyses and a direct comparing of Stefano's CV with other similar candidate

 6. **Company Submit an Internship Insertion**

 AnanasPhone is a major tech company, specialized in the production of smartphone and table, that has an account on the S&C company.
 They want to create an internship program aim to software engineers student in their final year of Master Degree.
 They open the S&C platform and select "My Internship" where a list of all the internship already present on S&C are shown and then they click on "Insert Internship" where they provide the required information such as the internship title, the internship description, the start date and duration, the office address, a list of the required skills student need to have in order to be considered for the internship (??) and possibly a list of benefits offered to the intern.
 Once the internship is created by clicking on the "Submit Internship" button, the platform will match the internship with all the student that are a match for the internship based on the given information.
-The platform will also provide AnanasPhone with some suggestion on how to improve the internship description, and matching probability, based on a grammar and lexical analyses and a direct comparing of AnanasPhone's Internship proposal with other similar companies.
+The platform will also provide AnanasPhone with some suggestion on how to improve the internship description, and matching probability, based on a grammar and lexica analyses and a direct comparing of AnanasPhone's Internship proposal with other similar companies.

 7. **Company create structured interview to submit to possible candidate** MacroHard is a world-leading tech company, known for creating its secure and reliable operating system, "Door".
 The company has an account on the S&C platform and has already set up an internship program for software engineering students pursuing a Master’s degree.
 The company wants to create a structured interview to evaluate the technical skills and motivation of the students who apply for the internship.